towardsautonomy/drl_continuous_control_unity_mlagents/README.md

-# DDPG for Continuous Controls - Training Multiple AI Agents within Unity framework
+# Continuous Control using DRL - Training Multiple AI Agents within Unity framework

 ## 01. Introduction

-This project demonstrates the use of Deep Deterministic Policy Gradient (DDPG) for training AI agents to perform continuous controls.
+This project demonstrates the use of Deep Reinforcement Learning for training AI agents to perform continuous controls.
 I work with a couple of Unity ML-Agents environment to teach single-agent and multiple-agents in both independent and competitive settings.
+Deep Deterministic Policy Gradient (DDPG) policy optimization technique is used for all the tasks.

 ## 02. Environments